Clastify logo

 Action and reaction torques

-If body A exerts a torque on body B, body B exerts an equal and opposite torque on body A. Just like ordinary Newton’s third law pairs, these two torques act on different bodies.
+If body A exerts a torque on body B, body B exerts an equal and opposite torque on body A. Just like ordinary Newton’s third law pairs, the two torques act on different bodies.
 They don’t cancel when you consider one body on its own.

 Rotational momentum

-where (L) is angular momentum (kg m(^2) s(^{-1})).
 Since the radian is dimensionless, it is usually left out of the unit.

 Image

 A gyroscope gives a good physical picture.
-A fast-spinning wheel has a large angular momentum, so changing its rotation takes a significant torque.
-That’s why spinning wheels can feel unexpectedly “stubborn” when you try to twist their axes.
+A fast-spinning wheel has a large angular momentum, so it takes a significant torque to change its rotation.
+That’s why spinning wheels can feel unexpectedly ā€œstubbornā€ when you try to twist their axes.

 The conservation law